 Buying gap insurance from car dealerships

 The dealer you purchase your vehicle from may offer gap insurance, making for convenient one-stop shopping.
-However, experts advise caution here.
+However, be aware that it will cost more than adding it to an existing insurance policy.

 “If you purchase gap coverage from a car dealer, you may pay up to five to 10 times more for your annual premium than you would if you purchase from your existing auto insurer,” Friedlander says.